 At a high level, what is the challenge of AI alignment?

-Many of the problems relevant to AI alignment are problems philosophers have been dealing with for centuries.
+Many problems relevant to AI alignment are problems philosophers have been dealing with for centuries.
 To what degree is meaning inherent in language, versus something that requires external context?
 How do we translate between the logic of formal systems and normal ambiguous human speech?
 Can morality be reduced to a set of ironclad rules, and if not, how do we know what it is at all?

 Existing attempts to answer these questions — from Aristotle, Kant, Mill, Wittgenstein, Quine, and others — may help people understand these issues better, but are not formal in a way that could be implemented in computer code.
 Just as a good textbook can help an American learn Chinese, but cannot be encoded into machine language to make a Chinese-speaking computer, so the philosophies that help humans are only a starting point for the project of computers that understand us and share our values.